-- If the sub-program is already loaded, or is statically linked, it is located and the search ends. - On UNIX platforms, if you are calling shared objects (.so), without a specific path, the LD_LIBRARY_PATH or LIBPATH environment variable is searched. - If COBPATH is set, the list of paths in the variable are searched, in order; if COBPATH is not set, the current directory is searched. - On Windows platforms, if you are calling shared objects (.so), without a specific path, the LD_LIBRARY_PATH or LIBPATH environment variable is searched. - The path of the calling program is searched.
+- If the sub-program is already loaded, or is statically linked, it is located and the search ends. - If COBPATH is set, the list of paths in the variable are searched, in order; if COBPATH is not set, the current directory is searched. - On Windows platforms, if you are calling shared objects (.so), without a specific path, the LD LIBRARY PATH or LIBPATH environment variable is searched. - The path of the calling program is searched.